MehmetAliAydogan/apps_case_study/README.md

 - Then we can aggregate using install_date, network_name, campaign_name and get the KPI's given in the Example-1 Table in Case Study pdf.

-# Detailed ETL Process
+### Notes

-- Note: For this test case considering the data size and ease of use I have used Python and pandas for the computing of intermediate dataframes/tables within Airflow DAG but it is not the best practive to use Airflow DAG's for computing instead using external computing is the best like spark/bigquery/postgres.
+-  For this test case considering the data size and ease of use I have used Python and pandas for the computing of intermediate dataframes/tables within Airflow DAG but it is not the best practive to use Airflow DAG's for computing instead using external computing is the best like spark/bigquery/postgres.

 - In order to run the in Aİrflow DAG there are 2 requirements:

-*  You need requests and pandas libraries installed on the Airflow.
+1. You need requests and pandas libraries installed on the Airflow.
 If you are using Docker you can install requirements.txt using Dockerfile.
-*  If you are running airflow within a container have '/output' folder available for final and intermediate tables.
+2. If you are running airflow within a container have '/output' folder available for final and intermediate tables.
+For the '/output' folder, I have attached local volume to the container using volumes section inside docker-compose file like "- ./output:/output"

-*  For the '/output' folder, I have attached local volume to the container using volumes section inside docker-compose file like "- ./output:/output"
+# Detailed ETL Process

 1. fetch installs events and cost data from the API